Sombrero64/Dython/docs/doc.md

   3
   ```

 - `listInits()`: returns a list of numbers regrading instances of items matching the secound argument in a list (first argument).
-If no such ite exists, it returns _None_.
+If no such item exists, it returns _None_.

   ```py
   print(math.listInits([4, 0, 2, 5, 0, 3, 0], 0))